Oxen-AI/oxen-ai.github.io/src/domains/commits.md

 }
 ```

-Ah, there is a nice beautiful commit.
+Ah, there is a nice beautiful commit object.
 You can see that the raw values are simply stored in the db as json.
 There is a list of parent commit ids, a message, the author, the email, and the timestamp.

 # Commit Metadata

-Each commit stores data about the user that committed it.
+All of the metadata within a commit object is important for computing it's `id`.
+The id can be used to verify the integrity of the data within a commit.
+More on this later.

+The first piece of metadata is the user that made the commit.
 The user data is read from the global `~/.config/oxen/user_config.toml` file.
-This is a toml file that contains the user's name and email.

 You can set your user info with the `oxen config` command.

 ```bash
 $ oxen config --name 'Bessie' --email 'bessie@your_email.com'